The lab activity described here was created by Erin Bardar and Sarah L Hill of TERC for the EarthLabs project.

 - analyze annual fish landing, mortality, and biomass data;

-- explain what caused the collapse of groundfish populations in New England;
+- explain reasons for what caused the collapse of groundfish populations in New England;

 - define the terms overfishing and overfished; and